danielduarte/flowed-modeler/resources/platform/linux/support/README.md

 # Support Scripts

-This folder contains two shell scripts to register and de-register the Camunda Modeler as the default editor for BPMN, CMMN and DMN files.
+This folder contains two shell scripts to register and de-register Flowed Modeler as the default editor for Flowed files.

 We use xdg-utils from https://www.freedesktop.org/ that are are supported by all major Linux desktop environments.